semosso/100-days-of-code/log.md

 **Day 2: December 21, 2018, Thursday**

-**Progress**: During off time at work, finished Basic HTML and HTML5 tutorial on freeCodeCamp, and got about 25% of the Basic CSS.
+**Progress**: During off time at work, finished Basic HTML and HTML5 tutorial on freeCodeCamp, and got about 15% of the Basic CSS (up to about the padding exercises).
+Later at home, did exercises 27 through 31 of LPTHW.

-**Thoughts**: cool to start understanding how the syntax works, and also how Python is so fucking easier to write.
+**Thoughts**: Cool to start understanding how HTML/CSS syntax works, and also to notice how Python is so fucking easier to write.
+In LPTHW, excited to begin using logic, will be important to keep in mind ideas of BRANCHES and NESTING.

+**Projects**: Very dumb study drill from LPTHW just to test if-elif-else statements: <a href=https://github.com/semosso/lpthw/blob/master/ex31_new-game.py>exercise 31</a>